 What are those "everyday micro-aggressions" that Baroness Warsi claims British Muslims must endure?
 Could she describe them, that purported "plethora," and offer us evidence of their frequency?
 And while she is on the subject of microaggressions, should we not remind her of the dozens of macroaggressions committed by Muslims?
-Think of the 7/7 London jihad terror attacks, the murder of Drummer Rigby, the killings on Westminster Bridge, the bombs at the Manchester Arena.
-Think of the British Muslims who went of to join the IS in its campaign of murder of non-Muslims, and from Irag and Syria videos were made taunting the British Infidels. what about the macro-aggressions against thousands of white, non-Muslim English girls, inflicted by the many Muslim rape gangs that operated with impunity for so long in a dozen British cities?
+Think of the 7/7 terror attacks, the murder of Drummer Rigby, the killings on Westminster Bridge, the bombs at the Manchester Arena.
+Think of the British Muslims who went of to join ISIS in its campaign of murder of non-Muslims, and from Iraq and Syria made videos taunting the British Infidels.
+And what about the macro-aggressions against thousands of white, non-Muslim English girls, inflicted by the many Muslim grooming gangs that operated with impunity for so long in a dozen British cities?
 How do those stack up compared to the "microaggressions" against Muslims which so horrify Baroness Warsi?